7 Warning Signs of Kidney Disease

 5. Back pain

-It’s important to distinguish this symptom from muscle pain, because more than any other it could be key to early detection of a serious condition.
+It’s important to distinguish this symptom from muscle pain because it could probably be key to early detection of a serious condition.

 6. Changes in the urine